Fall 2022 Application Deadline - July 31st, 2022Application is a two-step process:

 Any student accepted into the Master of Science Criminal Justice program may be required to take undergraduate course work in Criminal Justice.
 Applicants who have earned a graduate degree in a field other than criminal justice at an accredited institution, and who meet all other admission requirements are required to submit all graduate transcripts.

 Degree Requirements (36 hours)

-The degree requires a minimum of 36 semester hours for either thesis or non-thesis options.
-Thirty of these hours must be taken at University of Houston-Downtown.
-Both thesis and non-thesis options require completion of the following core for a total of 18 hours:
+The degree requires a minimum of 36 Criminal Justice (CJ) graduate semester hours for either thesis or non-thesis options.
+Students must complete thirty (30) of these graduate-level Criminal Justice (CJ) hours at UH-Downtown.
+The thesis and non-thesis options require completion of the following Criminal Justice (CJ) core for a total of 18 hours.

-In addition to the core, thesis option candidates are required to complete 12 hours of electives, 3 hours of Thesis I, and continuous enrollment in Thesis II until completion of the thesis.
+In addition to the Criminal Justice (CJ) core, students choosing the thesis option must complete 12 hours of graduate-level Criminal Justice (CJ) electives*, 3 hours of Thesis I (CJ 6390), and continuous enrollment in Thesis II (CJ 6391, 3 hours) until completion of the thesis.

-In addition to the core, non-thesis option candidates are required to complete 15 hours of electives and the following course (3 hours):
+In addition to the Criminal Justice (CJ) core, students choosing the non-thesis option must complete 15 hours of graduate-level Criminal Justice (CJ) electives* and the following course (3 hours):